todogroup/ospology/ospo-book/content/en/02-chapter.md

 The different roles and pillars of support of an OSPO shared below can help readers understand why it should be viewed as a critical area to maintain and nurture within an organization, rather than just a pet project with an expiration date.

 - **Acts as a Counselor:** Sometimes a strategic approach just means stepping back and taking the time to think through some of the hard questions about what type of engagement model is right for any particular project or how involved the organization should be in each project.
 There is also the question of when it makes sense to contribute to an existing project versus creating a new project.
-An OSPO that is having these strategy-level conversations will be able to provide guidelines to workers at the different teams so that workers do not have to consider the business implications of different open source engagement models every time they try to solve a problem
+An OSPO that is having these strategy-level conversations will be able to provide guidelines to workers at the different teams so that workers do not have to consider the business implications of different open source engagement models every time they try to solve a problem.

-- **Acts as a Facilitator:** The OSPO also plays a sort of translation role between Organization’s teams and decision makers' interests regarding open source and the needs from the open source community.
+- **Acts as a Facilitator:** The OSPO also plays a sort of translation role between the organization’s teams and decision makers' interests regarding open source and the needs from the open source community.
 They also help organizations navigate the cultural, process, and tool changes required to engage with the open source community effectively and in a healthy way.

 - **Acts as an Advocate:** OSPOs can promote the use and/or contribution of open source and best practices across different organizational units.
-This can help organizations realize the benefits of open source as well as engaging people to contribute to open source projects or start new ones
+This can help organizations realize the benefits of open source as well as engaging people to contribute to open source projects or start new ones.

 - **Acts as an Environmentalist:** OSPOs can help organizations support and sustain open source projects in the long term by addressing issues such as security, maintenance, and project health.
 This can help ensure that open source projects remain healthy in the long term and continue to benefit the wider community.

-- **Acts as a Gatekeeper:** OSPOs can help enforce OS policies and strengthen OS governance.
-This can help organizations to ensure compliance and mitigate OS security risks.
+- **Acts as a Gatekeeper:** OSPOs can help enforce open source policies and strengthen open source governance.
+This can help organizations to ensure compliance and mitigate open source security risks.

 ![ospo-support](https://github.com/todogroup/ospology/assets/43671777/f96cd4a1-0315-4a0e-8de3-2da59378a57b)

+### Interlude

-### [Appendix A] A perspective of open source in public administrations
+#### A perspective of open source in public administrations

 We can see that [more public sector organizations are realising the value of an Open Source Programme Office](https://joinup.ec.europa.eu/collection/open-source-observatory-osor/news/growing-case-ospos-government) to not only achieve their digital policy goals to better serve their citizens but also to transform their organizations toward achieving these goals.
 Public sector organizations face unique challenges when it comes to managing their open source operations, including the need to comply with strict laws and regulations, and the requirement to provide transparent and accountable operations.
 An OSPO can help governments and public sector organizations to overcome these challenges.